appy385/flask-sample/README.md

 Must Requirements for hosting flask application using AWS beanstalk
 ```
 1. Main python file name should be application.py
-2. Name inside application.py should be application = Flask(name)
+2. The application object that Flask uses should be named application and not app(e.g application = Flask(name))
 3. Requirements.txt file is important for AWS beanstalk to know which dependencies need to be installed while deployment
 ```